 present or not.

-with_docs
+The with_docs

 field

-The When this field is set to true
+When this field is set to true,

-will act as though the
+diesel print-schema will act as though the

-flag was passed by default.
+--with-docs flag was passed by default.
 This places a doc

 comment on all tables and columns.
 This comment contains either the